Stanley Greyhound Stadium (Liverpool): Post War history

 Subject to a boom like so many others tracks after the war the totalisator turnover in 1946 was a remarkable £1,814,431.

-Speedway returned for a second spell at Stanley in 1949 as the Liverpool Chads arrived but the Liverpool Stanley rugby league team left the stadium in 1950 moving to Knotty Ash.
+Speedway returned for a third spell at Stanley in 1949 as the Liverpool Chads, promoted by James Baxter, agreed a deal with the Electric Hare Greyhound Racing Ltd, the stadium owners.
+The Liverpool Stanley rugby league team left the stadium in 1950 moving to Knotty Ash.
 By March 1950 the decision was made by the four Liverpool tracks and Firhill in Glasgow to resign from their NGRC affiliation.
 The chairman of Seaforth & Firhill John Bilsland stated that the cost of NGRC membership exceeds £1,000 per year if you included the greyhound registration fees.

 Closure

 Speedway finished again at Stanley in 1953 before having two final seasons in 1957 and 1960.
 In June 1961 planning was submitted for the site to be redeveloped for residential and ancillary purposes but although this was initially refused it was clear that the stadium was going to be lost and it finally closed on 11 November 1961.

 The site became a huge wholesale fish, fruit and vegetable market in 1964.